Overhead Horizontal Lifelines

 Overhead horizontal lifeline systems are utilized when placing the HLL at foot level will not arrest a fall before a worker comes in contact with obstructions below or in instances where the distance spanned makes use of an overhead rigid beam system unfeasible.
 Overhead horizontal lifelines allow workers to safely span long distances without needing to stop and re-attach to a new anchor point.
-L and T gallows systems found in rail yards, loading areas and crane rail applications are common examples of systems that include an overhead horizontal lifeline.
+L and T column systems found in rail yards, loading areas and crane rail applications are common examples of systems that include an overhead horizontal lifeline.
 Overhead HLL’s combine continuous, hands free mobility and OSHA-compliant fall protection to keep your workers safe and productive while working at heights.

 Related Markets